Robert Stewart, Duke of Albany: First marriage

 Robert married Margaret Graham, Countess of Menteith, as her fourth husband, around September 1361.
 Their first child, Murdoch, was born in 1362.
-Robert initiated his longstanding political alliance with Duncan, Earl of Lennox, by naming the earl as Murdoch's godfather.
-Robert's marriage to Margaret brought him into conflict with the Drummond family, whose head, John Drummond of Concraig, had briefly been married to Margaret before his death in 1360.
-David II, the patron of the Drummond family, expressed his opposition to Robert's marriage to Margaret by denying him the title of Earl of Menteith.
+Robert initiated his longstanding political alliance with Duncan, Earl of Lennox, by naming Duncan as Murdoch's godfather.
+Margaret's marriage to Robert was a political reverse for David II, who had sought to prevent Stewart control of Menteith by promoting the Drummond family in the earldom.
+David II expressed his opposition to Robert's marriage to Margaret by denying him the title of Earl of Menteith.
 Robert was instead forced to style himself as Lord of Menteith.
 In the wake of these events, David II likely regarded his marriage to Margaret Drummond in 1364 as a challenge to the power of the Stewart dynasty.

 Robert's great-uncle, David II of Scotland, whom he rebelled against in 1363.

 Rebellion of 1363

-In early 1363, Robert took part in a rebellion against David II which included his father, Robert the Steward, his eldest brother, John Stewart of Kyle, and a coalition of noblemen including William Douglas, Earl of Douglas, and Patrick Dunbar, Earl of March.
+In early 1363, Robert took part in a rebellion against David II, which included his father, Robert the Steward, his eldest brother, John Stewart of Kyle, and a coalition of noblemen including William Douglas, Earl of Douglas, and Patrick Dunbar, Earl of March.
 The rebellion against David was sparked by the local political concerns of the Scottish nobility.
 Robert's father opposed David's interference in the earldom of Fife, where Robert's elder brother, Walter, had briefly married Isabella, Countess of Fife.
 After Walter's death in 1362, the king forced Isabella to marry the crusader Thomas Bisset, a prominent knight at the royal court.
 Besides his father's dispute with David over Fife, Robert himself was probably angered by the marriage of Archibald the Grim, the king's favorite knight, to Joanna Murray in 1362.
 As the daughter of Maurice, Earl of Strathearn, Joanna was the heiress to considerable lands in Menteith, and the marriage disrupted Robert's own claims to the earldom by right of his wife.

 The Earl of Douglas likely led armed opposition to the king.
-Deploying an army of paid retainers and cavalry, David quickly defeated the rebellion.
-Robert's father was forced to submit to David at Inchmurdoch on 14 May 1363.
+Deploying an army of paid retainers and cavalry, David II quickly defeated the rebellion.
+Robert's father was forced to submit to David II at Inchmurdoch on 14 May 1363.
 During the rebellion, Robert himself may have fought against Archibald the Grim, who supported the king, over their competing claims to the Murray inheritance in Menteith.